AbhitBhatt/-Excel-Atlas-Bicycle-Sales-Dashboard/README.md

    - Donut charts, bar charts, pie charts, and line charts for multiple perspectives.
    - Clean design with slicers for quick drill-downs.

+6. **Margin Impact of COGS & Discounts Sheet**
+    - This sheet provides a consolidated view of monthly and yearly profitability trends, showing how Gross Sales, COGS, and Discounts impact overall profit margins.
+It highlights the effect of costs and discounts on actual vs. potential profitability.
+   - 1st Pivot **(Profit Margin via Year & Month)**  Tracks Gross Sales, Total Profit, and Profit Margin % across months and years.

+   - 2nd Pivot **(Sales, COGS, and Discounts Trend Analysis)** Breaks down COGS and Discounts as a % of Gross Sales to show cost and pricing impact.

+   - 3rd Pivot **(Profit Margin without Discount)** Compares Actual Profit Margin vs. Margin without Discounts to measure the effect of discounts on profitability.
 ---

 ## 🛠 Tools & Techniques Used